 The school has used pupil premium funding to provide some additional support in and out of classes, additional resources and also to provide enrichment activities that pupils may not usually access.

-In 2016-2017 we received £8,340 total Pupil Premium funding; the school used this to provide additional support, both in and out of class and made parents aware of how we do this; some of the additional support was delivered by teaching staff.
+In 2022-2023 we received £4655 total Pupil Premium funding; the school used this to provide additional support, both in and out of class and made parents aware of how we do this; much of the additional support was delivered by teaching staff.
 We keep records of how we spend the money and we ensure that we use it to the best effect.
 Because the number of children in receipt of this funding is very small we also try to ensure that we do not identify individuals.
-In 2016-2017 the funding was used to enable pupils to attend clubs in football, music, cricket, and ICT and to take part in a city residential visit.
-The school also used the funding to fund participation in theatre visits and to fund off site visits as part of classroom topic work, for example science based activity workshops.
+In 2022-2023 the funding was used to enable pupils to attend clubs in football and ICT and to take part in a city residential visit to Edinburgh.
+The school also used the funding to fund participation in theatre visits and to fund off site visits as part of classroom topic work, including STEM workshops and museum visits.
 We have also provided in school performances for pupils.
-All pupils in receipt of this funding also received additional support for maths, spelling and phonics and took part in interventions in reading and writing as necessary.
+All pupils in receipt of this funding also received additional support for maths, spelling and reading and took part in interventions in reading and writing as necessary.
 These were provided by both teaching and non-teaching staff.
-Social inclusion activities both in class and on a one to one basis have also been provided.
-Funding has also been used to purchase additional resources for phonics, maths, spelling and reading.
+Social and emotional inclusion activities both in class and on a one to one basis have also been provided.

-Funding this year will again be used to provide access to outdoor forest school and adventurous residential activities, additional out of hours activities will be offered and there will be opportunities to also take part in other off site visits and activities.
-Teacher led interventions for writing, maths, reading and spelling have been planned for identified pupils and additional resources have also been purchased for maths and writing.
-The school plans to promote reading for pleasure again this year and School Council will have the opportunity to purchase new books.
+Funding this year will be used to provide access to outdoor forest school and adventurous residential activities, additional out of hours activities will be offered and there will be opportunities to also take part in other off site visits and activities.
+Teacher led interventions for writing, maths, reading and spelling have been planned for identified pupils and a Reading Intervention programme will be run for identified pupils.
+The school plans to promote reading for pleasure again this year.

-For the academic year 2017-2018, our PE allocation so far is £3,467.
-This year Mrs Gibson, our PE co-ordinator, is planning to use PE funding to futher develop outdoor adventurous activities during the year; she has bought some resources that we can use in school.
-This year again we have already booked community coaching staff in school for the following activities: tag-rugby, football, tennis, multi-skills, netball, cricket and gymnastics.
+For the academic year 2023-2024, our PE allocation is £16,678.
+This year we are planning to use PE funding to futher develop outdoor adventurous activities, by working with local Forest School staff at Watchtree.
+This year again we have already booked community coaching staff in school for the following activities: tag-rugby, football, tennis, multi-skills, athletics, cricket and gymnastics.
 A member of school staff always works alongside external coaches and in this way we are able to develop our own skills and strategies.
 We also plan to add to our outdoor playtime resources.

-Additional information about all events can be found on our PE page.
+Additional information about all sporting events can be found on our PE page.